What is salary sacrifice?

 HECS and super sacrifice

 Sacrificing into super does NOT reduce your HECS repayment threshold.
 Your Repayment Income adds back reportable employer super contributions, so HECS is calculated on your original income.
+If this is a deciding factor for you, read the HECS-HELP repayment guide.

 Assuming your employer offers it